-Enrique Fernández-Toledo is the director of the Puerto Rico Relief and Economic Policy Initiative at American Progress.
+Enrique Fernández-Toledo, who passed away in October 2019, was a beloved member of the American Progress family.
+He was the director of the Puerto Rico Relief and Economic Policy Initiative at American Progress.
 The initiative was created in 2018 to focus on immediate-term response efforts in the wake of Hurricane Maria, with an eye toward long-term planning, economic recovery, and solvency.
-Through the initiative, Fernández-Toledo leads American Progress’ efforts to contribute bold, progressive ideas to the ongoing dialogue on Puerto Rico’s recovery.
+Through the initiative, Fernández-Toledo led American Progress’ efforts to contribute bold, progressive ideas to the ongoing dialogue on Puerto Rico’s recovery.

 Prior to joining American Progress, Fernández-Toledo worked for Rep. Luis Gutiérrez (D-IL) for 20 years.
-He first met the congressman while working with Puerto Ricans in Hispanic communities in Chicago, where Gutiérrez was an alderman.
-He advised Gutiérrez on Puerto Rico and many other issues, serving as his deputy chief of staff for 12 years.
+He met the congressman while working with Puerto Ricans in Hispanic communities in Chicago, where Gutiérrez was an alderman.
+He advised Gutiérrez on Puerto Rico and many other issues and served as his deputy chief of staff for 12 years.

-Fernández-Toledo has a Bachelor of Arts in economics and a Master of Arts in international affairs from Florida State University.
-He was born and raised in Puerto Rico, and most of his family still resides there.
+Fernández-Toledo was born and raised in Puerto Rico and most of his family still resides there.

 By Enrique Fernández-Toledo